Skip to Content

 Reboot The Xbox Series X

-Sometimes, rebooting your Xbox Series X will clear out the damaged or corrupted temporary data files and resolve the firmware failure on the console, leading to No signal error or a flashing green screen.
+Sometimes, rebooting your console will clear out the damaged or corrupted temporary data files and resolve the firmware failure on the console, leading to No signal error or a flashing green screen.

 • Hold the “Xbox” button on the console until the LEDs turn off.